English name: Dog-faced Water Snake (aka “Southeast Asian Bockadam” or “Schneider’s Bockadam”)

 Conservation status and threats: In the past hundreds of thousands of these snakes were collected for their skins, but the species still appears to be quite common where found.

-Interesting facts: This species can be incredibly prevalent in the mangrove mudflats.
-During the daytime none of the snakes will be visible as they hide in crab holes or under water, but in the night at low tide they will cover the landscape.
-I have had the good fortune of going on boat trips along mudflats at night where dozens of individuals of the Cerberus group could be seen within an hour.
+The Dog-faced Water Snake can be incredibly prevalent in the mangrove mudflats.
+During daytime none of the snakes will be visible as they hide in crab holes or under water, but in the night at low tide they will completely cover the landscape in the right habitat.
 One study in Malaysia found a Dog-faced Water Snake occupying every 1-3 meters of shoreline.

 IUCN Redlist: Cerberus rynchops